Broken Window Repair

 Broken window repair is a fairly simple task that most homeowners with a basic skillset can accomplish on their own.
 Even dual pane windows, which might seem intimidating, aren’t really that difficult to repair.
 Ordering your own glass and doing the repair yourself can save you a lot of money.

-How Difficult is Broken Window Repair?
+How Difficult Repairing A Broken Window?

 Next you’ll need to order your glass.
 When looking for replacement glass, consider choosing tempered glass over the standard annealed glass.
 Tempered glass offers superior strength and reliability to prevent cracking and provides an extra measure of safety if your window does break.
 Tempered glass will not leave dangerous sharp shards when broken.